 While I was working for a German client in India, I had the wonderful opportunity to visit Germany in 2012.
-I was impressed by the quality of work and the direct exposure to the customers: working with them face-to-face, trying to solve problems with the application – I just loved it.
-The faster response, the pattern of problem-solving concepts etc. was different when I worked from Germany.
-The direct communication helped me understand them better.
-I just got more ideas and felt that I had more exposure when I directly worked with the client.
+I was impressed by the quality of work and the direct exposure to the customers.
+Working with them face-to-face, trying to solve problems with the application – I just loved it.
+The response time, the pattern of problem-solving concepts, etc. was different when I worked on site.
+Direct communication helped me understand them better.
+I got more ideas and felt that I learned more when working directly with the client.
 Nonetheless, I didn’t decide to move to Germany immediately.
-I was just happy with what I was doing – visiting Germany every now and then and working from here.
+I was happy with what I was doing – visiting Germany every now and then and working from here.
 I seriously started looking for opportunities only in 2016 or 2017.

 Even though it was only a vague plan at first, how did it affect you?
 Did you take any specific steps to prepare?

 Not specifically.
-First, I developed an interest to learn the language and started attending classes from 2015/16.
-Back then, I didn’t know how important German was for finding a job, I just knew some words from work and was curious to know more.
-But learning German was one of the best things I did because that came really handy later.
+First, I developed an interest to learn the language.
+I started attending classes from 2015/16.
+Back then, I didn’t know how important German was for finding a job.
+I just knew some words from work and was curious to know more.
 Then I started enhancing my network.
-From the notice board of Max Müller Bhavan I got to know about ProRecognition.
-From there, I also found out about other contacts who you could get in touch with for information about their experience in Germany.
-Besides that, I used professional networking sites like Xing and LinkedIn to just extend my network and I spoke to my colleagues to get an idea about living in Germany, what tips they had, what are challenges etc. Having these contacts mattered so much in my case.
+From the notice board of Max Müller Bhavan, I got to know about ProRecognition and other contacts who could share their experiences regarding Germany.
+Besides that, I used professional networking sites like Xing and LinkedIn to just extend my network.
+And I spoke to my colleagues to get an idea about living in Germany, what tips they had, what are challenges etc. Having these contacts mattered so much in my case.

 You first contacted ProRecognition at the end of 2017.
 Do you still remember what expectations you had when you reached out?

 In addition to guidance, ProRecognition also submitted my profile to the Bundesagentur für Arbeit [Federal Employment Agency].
 They then reached out to me and tried to understand what I was looking for.
 This gave me hope.
-And when afterwards they started mailing me opportunities, I knew that I had found the right path.
-You still have to work for what you want, you have to do that by yourself, but being given guidance on the path, that was really important in my journey and it helped me be successful.
+And when afterward, they started mailing me opportunities, I knew that I had found the right path.
+You still have to work for what you want, you have to do that by yourself.
+But being given guidance on the path was really important in my journey.
+And it helped me be successful.

 At the time that you joined the application workshop, you were pursuing B1.
 So, in terms of language, you had good starting conditions.
 Nonetheless, you were facing some issues finding suitable vacancies.
 What was the issue there?

-I had experience in different areas, mainly managing application service and support and some experience in development.
-I was more comfortable with that job profile – support and maintenance.
-But there were very few job openings for that profile, and the ones that were available required fluency in German because it needed contact with the customers more often.
+I had experience in different areas, mainly managing application service and support, and some experience in development.
+I was more comfortable with that job profile.
+But there were very few job openings for IT maintenance in Germany.
+And on top of that, the ones that were available required fluency in German because they included frequent customer contact.
 With B1, I was at the level where, in my opinion, you only start properly learning the language: I could understand, but I wasn’t that fluent.
-And German is a beautiful language, but at the same time it is so difficult!
+And German is a beautiful language, but at the same time, it is so difficult!
 That’s why I was finding it difficult to find that job profile.
-I had to come out of my comfort zone and look for something where the number of vacancies were more but I had a little less experience.
+I had to come out of my comfort zone and look for something where the number of vacancies was more but I had a little less experience.

 So, how did you change your application strategy?

-When I was researching job opportunities, I saw that the number of vacancies for development profiles were high and a German language level of B1 was sufficient.
-I had done development in the past, but I had less experience and I knew that I had to be confident about the basics.
-Therefore, I reworked my resume a bit, giving focus to my development experience, and also started brushing up my knowledge.
+When I was researching job opportunities, I saw that the number of vacancies for development profiles was high and a German language level of B1 was sufficient.
+I had done development in the past.
+But I had less experience and I knew that I had to be confident about the basics.
+Therefore, I reworked my resume a bit, giving less focus to my maintenance and more to my development experience, and also started brushing up on my knowledge.
 I had to put in efforts to convince employers – even to at least crack an interview for that matter.
 My application strategy itself didn’t change much because it was the same application process: Giving importance to writing a convincing cover letter and a neat resume.

 And then what happened?
 How did you find your job eventually?

 As I said earlier: We need to have the right contact.
-After having told my network that I was looking out for jobs in Germany, one of my colleagues told me that there was a vacancy in the company I’m now working at.
+After I told my network that I was looking out for jobs in Germany, one of my colleagues informed me that there was a vacancy in the company I’m now working at.
 Of course, it was for a developer profile.
-I was quite nervous, because it wasn’t something that I had looked for initially.
-And I had lot of doubts: “Will I be able to do it?” or “Even if I crack the interview, will I be able to meet the expectations of my client and team members?”
-When I got the interview call, I remember that I was very nervous but all the learnings helped me and I was able to convince them.
+I was quite nervous because it wasn’t something that I had looked for initially.
+And I had a lot of doubts: “Will I be able to do it?” or “Even if I crack the interview, will I be able to meet the expectations of my client and team members?”
+When I received the interview call, I remember that I was very nervous.
+But all the learnings helped me and I was able to convince them.

 After you job offer was finalised, you entered Germany with an EU Blue Card visa.
 How were things for you when you arrived?

 Everything was new.
-So, once again, I had to put that extra effort to fit in.
-I felt that I was in a foreign land, there were no family, no friends, and that I had really come out of my comfort zone.
-I was out there alone, doing everything on my own.
-Even the language was a challenge – Although I had completed B1, I realised that the language you speak in class is very different as compared to when you’re out there.
+I felt that I was in a foreign land with no family, no friends.
+I had really come out of my comfort zone.
+Even the language was a challenge.
+Although I had completed B1, I realised that the language you speak in class is very different.
 There are so many accents, there is such vast vocabulary.
-Especially in group discussions, I used to get lost so many times, because not only was everyone talking German, but about topics that were new to me, too.
-I could communicate one-on-one without problems, but when I was in a room full of people speaking, I wondered: “What happened to my German?” (laughs) Luckily, some of my colleagues told me that “aller Anfang ist schwer” and gave me tips.
-And when I got adjusted with the team mates, I automatically got adjusted with the work.
+Especially in group discussions, I often used to get lost.
+Not only was everyone talking German but about topics that were new to me, too.
+One-on-one I could communicate without problems.
+However, when I was in a room full of people speaking, I wondered: “What happened to my German?” (laughs) Luckily, some of my colleagues told me that “aller Anfang ist schwer” and gave me tips.
+And when I got adjusted with the teammates, I automatically got adjusted with the work.